|Rivers and Lakes|

 For pictures of the Clarks Fork River click here.

 Newton is one of the best trophy trout lakes in the country.
 The Browns, Rainbows, Brook Trout and Splake average 18" and larger.
 Some of the fish are up to 26 inches in length.
 Big fish on light tippet is the game here!
-The past couple years the rainbow haven't been doing well in East Newton.
-Some are very poor.
+Rainbows are now averaging 17" to 20" with a few larger fish.
 Lots of nice browns down deep these days!

 West Newton has become a very decent cutthroat fishery.
 Fish range from 8" to 22".

 To view fishing pictures from Newton Lake click here.